circa 3rd-1st Century BC

 The hollow gold griffin is made from two die-stamped halves soldered together.
 The collar and tail are made of applied gold beads.

-The lower part of the body is decorated with two granulation clusters.
+The lower part of the body is embellished with two granulation clusters.

 Two ribbed gold pendants are hanging from the griffin’s beak.